mehwish977/MindSpace---Mental-Health-Web-App/README.md

 3. **Interactive Exercises:** Engage in psychology-based exercises to improve emotional intelligence and resilience.
 4. **Motivational Quotes:** Infinite AI-generated quotes to inspire and uplift users.

-The solution is designed as a **web app** to be easily accessible to anyone, anywhere, without installation.

 ---